Questions & answers about treatment in the ERCM

 How Safe is Cyberknife Therapy?

-The Cyberknife treatment always hits the tumor exactly – the healthy tissue is optimally protected.
-A precision robot places the high radiosurgical dose from many directions in the tumor with pinpoint accuracy.
-Movements of the target volume (tumor) are recorded using an image localization system and compensated for by the robot.
-In the case of tumors that can breathe, a 3D camera also records external respiration in order to dynamically track the beam to the target – the robot “breathes” with it.
+The Cyberknife treatment always hits the tumor exactly – healthy tissue is optimally protected.
+A precision robot delivers the high radiosurgical dose to the tumor from many directions with pinpoint accuracy.
+Movements of the target volume (tumor) are detected by an image localization system and compensated by the robot.
+For tumors that can breathe, a 3D camera also records external respiration to dynamically guide the beam to the target – the robot “breathes” with the tumor.

 9